Buchatech/WordpressAndMySQLForK8swPersistentStorage/README.md

+# MySQL and Wordpress Kubernetes Deployment
-# MySQL and Wordpress with persistent storage deployment to Kubernetes.
+MySQL and Wordpress deployments for Kubernetes with persistent storage.
 Includes a secret for MySQL.